Suarez hopes Salah is fit for World Cup clash

-Luis Suarez hopes Egypt star Mohamed Salah is fit to face Uruguay in their World Cup opener next month.
+Luis Suarez hopes Egypt star Mohamed Salah is fit to face Uruguay in their 2018 FIFA World Cup opener next month.

-Salah, 25, is battling a shoulder injury suffered in Liverpool's Champions League final defeat to Real Madrid on Saturday.
+Salah, 25, is battling a shoulder injury suffered in Liverpool's UEFA Champions League final defeat to Real Madrid.

-While the absence of Salah would boost Uruguay's chances in their Group A opener on June 15, Suarez hopes the forward is fit to play.
+While the absence of Salah would boost Uruguay's chances in its Group A opener on 16 June (AEST), Suarez hopes the forward is fit to play.

 "I would love him to have a good recovery and enjoy the World Cup.